making-books-ren-today/summer_2020_UROP/README.md

 -	Compare with the [codebases](https://github.com/making-books-ren-today) (see repos cloned on this site): what aspects might we want to use?
 Here are direct links to these four Django DH sites:

-    -	”Archival History of Computing at MIT, 1950-62” (MIT DH Lab) https://comphist.digitalhumanitiesmit.org/archives/
+    -	”Archival History of Computing at MIT, 1950-62” (MIT DH Lab): https://comphist.digitalhumanitiesmit.org/archives/
-    - “The Reading Redux” (MIT DH Lab) https://rereading.dhmit.xyz
+    - “The Reading Redux” (MIT DH Lab): https://rereading.dhmit.xyz
-    - “Shakespeare and Company Project” (Princeton CDH) https://shakespeareandco.princeton.edu
+    - “Shakespeare and Company Project” (Princeton CDH): https://shakespeareandco.princeton.edu
-    - “Derrida’s Margins” (Princeton CDH) https://derridas-margins.princeton.edu
+    - “Derrida’s Margins” (Princeton CDH): https://derridas-margins.princeton.edu